Geneva and Zurich: their location in the country and local languages

 Details about Zurich’s location:

-- Zurich is in an entirely different corner of Switzerland: in the north-east, close to the German border.
+- Zurich is in the north-east, close to the German border.

 - It’s not surrounded by the Alps, but Lake Lucerne with its higher mountains is within easy reach.